xiaohui-zhangxh/ruby_llm/docs/guides/chat.md

 ## Working with PDFs

-Claude models support the analysis of PDF documents directly in conversations:
+Claude and Gemini models support the analysis of PDF documents directly in conversations:

 ```ruby
 # Create a chat with Claude